Tampa Child Custody Attorneys

 Will My Child Have to Testify in Family Court?

-Family courts have a strong public policy of protecting children from court proceedings, meaning that children's testimony is generally frowned upon.
-In most cases, children aren’t allowed in court hearings without explicit permission from the judge.
+Family courts have a strong public policy of protecting children from court proceedings, meaning that children's testimony is generally discouraged.
+In most cases, children are not allowed in court hearings without explicit permission from the judge.
 This protects minors from the emotional harm of having to testify against their parents.

 Does Domestic Violence Affect Child Custody Decisions?